Adilet312/ToDoListWithReact/README.md

 ## Description

-_An To Do List is simple app that creates new task and it has options to select,delete, and clear items._
+_To Do List is simple app that creates new task and it has options to select,delete, and clear items._

 ## Getting Started